 You can configure user identification in the Forcepoint Web Security module of the Forcepoint Security Manager rather than use user authentication on the proxy.
-Methods of user identification include both transparent identification agent (such as Logon Agent or DC Agent) and manual (prompted) authentication.
+Methods of user identification include both transparent identification via a transparent identification agent (such as Logon Agent or DC Agent) and manual (prompted) authentication.
 See the User Identification topic in the Forcepoint Web Security Administrator Help for more information.